rubiojr/cifrado/README.md

   [--config=CONFIG]
   [--region=REGION]
-  [--insecure]           # Insecure SSL connections
+  [--insecure]           # Insecure SSL connections [--debug]
 ```

 ## Installation

 ### Installing the Ubuntu packages (recommended)

+Ubuntu packages are available in Cifrado's PPA for Ubuntu
+Precise (12.04), Quantal (12.10) and Raring Ringtail (13.04).

-Open a terminal and type:
+To add the PPA and install the packages, open a terminal and type:

 ```
 sudo add-apt-repository ppa:rubiojr/cifrado